 Step 3 – Slowly lower the piece of paper behind the glass of water.

-The scientific concept that is at work in this experiment is called refraction, which means the bending of light.
-Refraction occurs when light travels from one medium into another (i.e. Air to Water, Water to Air).
+The scientific concept that is at work in this experiment is called refraction.
+Refraction is the bending of light.
+Refraction occurs when light travels from one medium to another (ie. air to water, water to air).

-This means that the light bends once when it traveled through the glass cup into the water, and then it bends again when it traveled out of the glass cup and into the air.
+This means that the light bends once when it travels through the glass cup into the water, and then it bends again when it travels out of the glass cup and into the air.
 As a result, the light paths cross and the image appears to be flipped horizontally (left/right).